dilshankarunarathne/docker-notes/README.md

 In Linux, everything is a file, including devices, directories, network sockets, pipes and etc.
 Files that are used for accessing devices are stored in the `/dev` directory.
+The files that are updated frequently are stored in the `/var` directory, like logfiles